-With the increasing power of the Rebels in the United States, it became apparent that the support of the various Indian tribes would be essential to the Loyalist cause.
+With the increasing power of the Rebels in the United States, it became apparent that the support of the Indigenous peoples would be essential to the Loyalist cause.
 It was the responsibility of the Northern Indian Department, now headed by Sir William Johnson's son-in-law, Guy Johnson, to secure the support of the powerful Iroquois Confederacy.
-Unable to do so, Johnson, Colonel Daniel Claus (Sir Johnson's other son-in-law), John Butler, and approximately 250 Loyalist and Indian supporters, including Joseph Brant, went to Canada in 1775.
+Unable to do so, Johnson, Colonel Daniel Claus (Sir Johnson's other son-in-law), John Butler, and approximately 250 Loyalist and Indigenous supporters, including Joseph Brant, went to Canada in 1775.

-When the Butler's Rangers were disbanded in June, 1784, a majority of them (258 officers and their families) decided to remain in the area.
-Both the Butler's Rangers and the Loyalists who had given up their land in the United States to remain loyal to Britain, were granted land in Canada by the Crown.
-John Butler was a prominent citizen in the settlement which developed in this area, and served as the Judge of the district until the formation of the Province of Upper Canada.
+When the Butler's Rangers were disbanded in June, 1784, a majority of them (258 officers and their families) decided to remain in this area.
+Butler's Rangers and other Loyalists who had given up their land in the United States to remain loyal to Britain, were granted land in Canada by the Crown.
+John Butler was a prominent citizen in the settlement which developed in this area, and served as the Judge of the district until the formation of the Province of Upper Canada in 1791.
 He also continued in his post as deputy Superintendent of the Indian Department until his death in May, 1796, in Newark (present day Niagara-on-the-Lake).
 Although advanced in age, many of Butler's Rangers lived to fight in the War of 1812, which they did with the same spirit which had distinguished them in the Revolutionary War.